 Bureau of Indian Education schools are encouraged, but not obligated to participate in surveillance testing.

-Access to COVID-19 testing is provided at no cost to the individual.
+Access to COVID-19 surveillance testing at the accepted providers for surveillance testing (VAULT, Curative, Public Health Offices) is provided at no cost to the individual.
+Surveillance testing at other sites is likely to incur a charge.
 Insurance information will be requested, but deductibles, copayments, or other out-of-pocket charges will not be incurred.
 Testing also will be provided to people without insurance.
-If payment is requested for COVID-19 testing, please notify Ashley Garcia (ashley.garcia@state.nm.us).
+If payment is requested for COVID-19 testing, please notify Ashley.garcia@state.nm.us).